-Make-up exams will only be allowed in the event of a documented emergency.
+Make-up exams will only be allowed in the event of a documented emergency or with advanced planning for a scheduling conflict.
 You are responsible for avoiding conflicts with the exams.
+If you have a scheduling conflict for an exam, please communicate this to the instructor in the first week of the course.